ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 # Optimising application for throughput and power consumption

-BLE devices are usually battery powered so performance might mean different things in different applications.
-You have to decide what is more important in yours - minimising power consumption on one or both sides of the communication or maximising throughput and/or latency.
+BLE (Bluetooth Low Energy) devices are usually battery powered so performance might mean different things in different applications.
+You will need to decide what is more important in your application - minimising power consumption on one or both sides of the communication or maximising throughput and/or latency.
 Some optimisation steps can in fact achieve both.

 This guide will discuss some trade-offs that should be considered and best practices that improve performance on all fronts.

-## Power consumtpion
+## Power consumption

 Any radio activity will consume power.
 Depending on what the stack is doing you have to power the radio even when no data is being sent.
 It is important to understand when radio is active.

 ### Connections

 The most intuitive power consumption rate to understand is when using connections.
-Each take turns sending and receiving packets at set interval.
+Each device will take turns sending and receiving at set interval.

     CENTRAL